jasgigli/learn-rust/04-cargo/README.md

 - Manages libraries (called "crates")
 - Keeps everything tidy

-*Analogy:* Cargo is like a chef’s recipe manager—it keeps your ingredients (code and libraries) organized and helps you cook (build) your project!
+*Tip:* Cargo is like a chef’s recipe manager—it keeps your ingredients (code and libraries) organized and helps you cook (build) your project!

 ---